Code-Institute-Submissions/mythic_gm/TESTING.md

 ### How to use section
 This is fully responsive - the only difference is that the iframes will change size at 870 px to 80% of the modal window.

 The width and height of the modal will also change to between 85-90% on mobile devices to give the text more breathing room.
+The iframes will dissapear completely and be replaced with links to the video.

 ### Oracle tab